Social service workers rally at Seattle City Hall over proposed budget cuts

 Seattle law requires the city to keep wages for human service workers in line with inflation.
 In 2019, then-Councilmember Bruce Harrell voted with the entire Seattle City Council to create that law, even adding an amendment to do so “in both periods of economic growth and in periods of economic hardship.”

 But in September, Harrell, now mayor, proposed limiting wage increases for human service workers to 4% for the upcoming budget and all future budgets in a decision his administration described as “particularly difficult.”
 Inflation has averaged 7.6% over the past year according to a local measure the city uses.
 The cap on wage increases would save the city almost $20 million over the next two years as it faces stagnating revenue.

-The mayor’s office did not respond to questions about the rally by deadline.
+Harrell’s spokesperson Jamie Housen wrote that the mayor’s budget was an attempt to bridge the city’s $140 million revenue gap, but said the mayor welcomes collaboration with the City Council to address the “fundamental issues” impacting human service workers.
+He also wrote that the city could not afford to replace all of the one-time federal funding without “significant cuts to other ongoing programs and urgent community priorities.”

 Several service organizations, which are contracted by government agencies, said they already funded inflationary wage adjustments for their workers expecting that the city would follow its own law and reimburse them for those costs.